LibreTask/website/README.md

-# Solely run the web app client
-npm start -- do this from the website directory you need to move "public" into "website" and, once in website, move everything into a new "src" folder except:
-      1. package.json, 2. /node_modules, 3. /public

-UPDATE: for now, running "npm start" alongside "webpack" is insufficient. to run locally, remove webpack from package.json, reinstall node_modules, and then run "npm start"

-# Dev browsers
+# LibreTask Website

+This is the code, primarily React/Redux, that powers the LibreTask website.
+The website is largely considered code-complete.
+Future improvements will be in the form of documentation and refining existing features.

+#### Running locally

+1. Install all packages: `npm install`
+2. Run an instance locally: `npm start`
-open -a Google\ Chrome --args --disable-web-security --user-data-dir=""
+    - For easier development, consider `open -a Google\ Chrome --args --disable-web-security --user-data-dir=""`

+#### Building production bundle.js

+1. Run `webpack`